jirkapok/GasPlanner/README.md

 To compile the application compile, first you need to install the dependency from local directory.
 To do so run `npm run build-lib`.
 Than compile solution by `npm run build` to deploy `dist` directory.
 To start the app use `npm run start` for debugging purpose.
 See also `build.ps1` build script.
+State of the art can also be checked using [Github Actions](https://github.com/jirkapok/GasPlanner/actions).

 ## Running the tests